 - Material may be rough and cause skin irritation during no-gi grappling for your training partners

-Knee Injury Prevention and Management in MMA Using Knee Braces
+Knee Injury Prevention and Management in Wrestling Using Knee Braces

 Regarding knee injuries in wrestling, it’s essential to recognize that knee braces can provide support and stability to the knee joint, but they are not a cure-all solution.

 To truly appreciate the value of knee braces in wrestling, you must understand the most common knee injuries wrestlers face and how a brace can help prevent them.

 Unfortunately, knee injuries are all too common in wrestling, ranging from minor sprains or strains to severe tears or fractures.
 One of the most frequent knee injuries in wrestling is a sprain or strain of the medial collateral ligament (MCL).
 This type of injury can occur due to a direct impact on the knee or if it gets twisted in the wrong direction.
 Fortunately, knee braces can help prevent MCL injuries by providing lateral support and limiting the knee’s range of motion.